 b) elect a Local Executive Committee of at least three members.

-d) Members serving as LOC conveners may conduct pre-admission interviews with new applicants within their areas, pursuant to Article, IV, § 3 and the State’s Party’s pre-admission contact guidelines, provided that such members promptly notify and inform the State Office of their contact made with each given new membership applicant, whenever applicable, in accordance with the party’s applicable guidelines.
+e) Members serving as LOC conveners may conduct pre-admission interviews with new applicants within their areas, pursuant to Article, IV, section 3 and the State’s Party’s pre-admission contact guidelines, provided that such members promptly notify and inform the State Office of their contact made with each given new membership applicant, whenever applicable, in accordance with the party’s applicable guidelines.

-b) Members serving as regional contacts may conduct pre-admission interviews with new applicants within their areas, pursuant to Article, IV, § 3 and the State’s Party’s pre-admission contact guidelines, provided that such members promptly notify and inform the State Office of their contact made with each given new membership applicant, whenever applicable, in accordance with the party’s applicable guidelines.
+c) Members serving as regional contacts may conduct pre-admission interviews with new applicants within their areas, pursuant to Article, IV, section 3 and the State’s Party’s pre-admission contact guidelines, provided that such members promptly notify and inform the State Office of their contact made with each given new membership applicant, whenever applicable, in accordance with the party’s applicable guidelines.

 Section 5 – Campaigns: Locals may run and/or endorse candidates or ballot issue positions in their chartered area while abiding by Article II and abiding by any resolutions on electoral work passed by the State Party.